 If you are looking for professional security monitoring the Samsung device is the only one equipped with this feature, however, it is a paid service.

 The basic takeaway is that if you are just getting into the smart home market you’ll fare better with Wink Hub 2.
 For more advanced users or those who want their hub to be capable of more manipulation, the simplicity of the Hub 2 will leave you wanting.
 If your a hardcore home automation at heart then the SmartThings is for you.
-All in all, the Wink and SmartThings offer two devices which cater to different types of users.
-Technically, the SmartThings is the better device to have as you smart hub.
+All in all, the Wink and SmartThings offer two devices that cater to different types of users.
+Technically, the SmartThings is the better device to have as your smart hub.